ChrisTsoiGit/chat-app/journals/qingying_meng.md

 ## Thursday, 10/13/2022

+- (with help from Andrew) debugged the ValidationError of creating a new user
+- dwf

+## Thursday, 10/13/2022

 - continue working on JWTdown for FastAPI:
   - [x] create a user
   - [x] easy login (assign a token) & logout (kill the token)